 - a.
 Control Architecture: - i.
 VCU is Highest-level controller for the ERS system and any associated subsystem controls (i.e. MCU and BBW). - VCU is interface between LMDh manufacturer's ICE ECU and ERS/BBW systems Bi-Directional real time telemetry. - Public CAN bus between VCU and LMDh manufacturer's ICE ECU. - ERS monitoring. - o Respond to demand signals for torque, regeneration, deployment. - o Integrates into scrutineering logger architecture. - ii.
-No direct communication between ECU and ERS components is permitted, but some commands/requests may be mirrored by VCU to ERS components. - ii.
+No direct communication between ECU and ERS components is permitted, but some commands/requests may be mirrored by VCU to ERS components. - iii.
 Some parameter tables may be unique to each LMDh and will be controlled by homologation - b.
-Security/Permissions: - VCU configuration, software, and settings not accessible by teams, chassis constructors, and LMDh manufacturers. - ii.
+Security/Permissions: - i.
+VCU configuration, software, and settings not accessible by teams, chassis constructors, and LMDh manufacturers. - ii.
 Software version must be respected - iii.
-ACO/IMSA will have necessary tools to verify software and parameter tables a.
-Automatic electronic proportioning of rear braking circuit to assist driver with brake balance between hydraulic brake torque and electrical regeneration torque
+ACO/IMSA will have necessary tools to verify software and parameter tables